Consensys/doc.goquorum/docs/Concepts/Plugins/Plugins.md

 The plugin interface is implemented in Go and Java.
 In this example, `HelloWorld` plugin exposes a JSON RPC endpoint to return a greeting message in the configured language.
-This plugin is [reloadable](../../Concepts/Plugins/PluginsArchitecture.md#plugin-reloading).
-It means that the plugin can take changes from its JSON configuration.
+This plugin can [reload](../../Concepts/Plugins/PluginsArchitecture.md#plugin-reloading) changes from its JSON configuration.

 ### Build plugin distribution file